IWILZ/PicoSem/README.md

 # PicoSem
-Simple library that implements semaphores to exchange data between core0 and core1 of a Raspberry Pi Pico under Arduino IDE framework.
+Simple library that implements semaphores to **exchange data between two cores of a Raspberry Pi Pico** under Arduino IDE framework.

 The library has been tested only with Raspberry Pi Pico P2040,  Arduino IDE 1.8 and 2.0.